QCD Axion Dark Matter in the Dark Dimension: QCD axion dark matter in the dark dimension

 where the initial misalignment angle $\theta_i$ is assumed to be of order one.

-Then, the situation begins to take on a captivating turn.
+Then, the situation starts to take a captivating turn.
 This is because, in general, the issue we face is the overproduction of the QCD axion DM abundance.
 Specifically, when the decay constant of the QCD axion exceeds $10^{12} \, \rm GeV$ and we only consider an initial misalignment angle of order unity, the axion DM abundance will be overproduced.
 Therefore, in this scenario, fine-tuning the initial misalignment angle emerges as a viable resolution.
-However, as analyzed above, when considering the QCD axion in the context of dark dimension, the values of the axion decay constant within the range of $\sim10^{8}-10^{9}\, {\rm GeV}$ are inadequate to explain the observed DM abundance.
-Therefore, our subsequent endeavor will be to explore how to enhance the QCD axion DM abundance for relatively smaller decay constants $f_a\sim10^{8}-10^{9}\, {\rm GeV}$.
+However, as analyzed above, when considering the QCD axion in the dark dimension scenario, the value of the axion decay constant within the range of $\sim10^{9}-10^{10}\, {\rm GeV}$ is inadequate to explain the observed DM abundance.
+Therefore, our subsequent endeavor will be to explore how to enhance the QCD axion DM abundance for a relatively smaller decay constant $f_a\sim10^{9}-10^{10}\, {\rm GeV}$.
 Specifically, we will consider the effect of two-axion mass mixing to address this issue \cite{Cyncynates:2023esj, Li:2024okl}.